Ayan0106/Pashu-Parichay/README.md

-# 🐄 Pashu Parichay

-### Image-Based Indian Cattle & Buffalo Breed Recognition
+# Pashu Parichay: Image-Based Indian Cattle & Buffalo Breed Recognition

 **Pashu Parichay** is an AI-powered computer vision system designed to recognize Indian cattle and buffalo breeds from photographs.
 The project uses deep learning-based image classification to predict the breed of an animal from an input image and provides **Grad-CAM visual explanations** to highlight the regions that influenced the model's prediction.